nightscout/trio-docs/docs/usage/features/dynamic-isf.md

 # Using Dynamic ISF

 !!! important
-    The images used are hypothetical graphs.
+    - The images used are hypothetical graphs.
 Where the lines and values actually fall for you rely heavily on *your* personal settings.
 The focus of these illustrations is to show what shifts rather than what values will be used for your specific settings.
+    - The blue line in these images shows what ISF is used (Y-axis) when your glucose is at a certain value (X-Axis).
+Each point on the graph (X,Y) means at a glucose of "X", an ISF of "Y" is used.
+    - The orange shaded area is what portions of that blue line Trio is allowed to use.
+The lower orange line is the ISF determined by your Autosens Maximum and the upper orange line is the ISF determined by your Autosens Minimum.
+Trio cannot use any values outside of the orange shaded area.

 ## Logarithmic Dynamic ISF